Animal Rescue System Urgently Needed

 That remained their home until they grew too big, when they discovered the other possible feeding stations and boltholes available to them.
 When they were old enough, Nana and her sister were sterilized.
 All three grew to adulthood, but sadly Nana's brother disappeared without trace and her sister was killed on the road by a careless driver going too fast through the village.
 Nana went missing during the summer, raising fears that she too had died, but she re-appeared after the holiday season, so she had obviously taken advantage of some kindhearted visitors to feed elsewhere, as cats do.

 Individuals on Hvar who love animals do as much as is humanly possible to help the waifs and strays.
-There is obviously an urgent need to establish a system for caring for them and finding them homes.
+There is obviously an urgent need to establish a viable system for caring for them and finding them homes.
 Hvar cannot solve this problem in isolation.
 An efficient animal welfare system must be established throughout Croatia.
 The movement needs to start at the top, with central government leading the way and encouraging support from local administrations.
+The updated law has brought some improvement, but much still remains to be done.

 © Vivian Grisogono 2013, updated 2024